-In our Agency RMBS strategy, we remain in a low interest rate environment where almost the entire Agency pool market trades at significant premiums to par.
-As a result, we expect to continue to target pools that, taking into account their particular composition and based on our prepayment projections: (1) will generate attractive yields, (2) will have less prepayment sensitivity to government policy shocks and/or (3) create opportunities for trading gains once the market recognizes their value, which for newer pools may come only after several months, when actual prepayment experience can be observed.
+In our Agency RMBS strategy, we continue to target pools that, taking into account their particular composition and based on our prepayment projections: (1) will generate attractive yields relative to other Agency RMBS and U.S. Treasury securities, (2) will have less prepayment sensitivity to government policy shocks and/or (3) create opportunities for trading gains once the market recognizes their value, which for newer pools may come only after several months, when actual prepayment experience can be observed.
+The Fed's September 13, 2012 announcement has only reinforced the importance of this strategy.
 We believe that our research team, our proprietary prepayment models and our extensive databases remain essential tools in our implementation of this strategy.
 We also believe that our active trading style, including our ability to dynamically alter the mix of TBAs and interest rate derivatives that we use to hedge interest rate risk, is of great benefit to our Agency RMBS strategy.
-In fact, because many prepayment-protected pools are currently trading at record high prices, hedging with short TBA positions has become as critical a risk management tool as ever.
+Still, many prepayment-protected pools are currently trading at record high prices, and in response to this trend we have moderated the overall size of our Agency RMBS portfolio over the year.
+Given the heightened prepayment risk and valuation risk that accompanies these record high prices, hedging our Agency RMBS portfolio with short TBA positions has become as critical a risk management tool as ever.

 In our commercial mortgage loan and CMBS strategy, we have participated actively in both the still-recovering new issue market and in the secondary market, especially in relation to the relatively small amount of our capital allocated to this strategy.
 We are optimistic that the new-issue market will continue to grow and serve as a catalyst to refinance legacy loans as well, providing us with exciting investment opportunities in both new-issue and legacy securities and loans.
-During the second quarter of 2012, we modestly increased our commercial real estate mortgage-related holdings.
+During the second and third quarters of 2012, we modestly increased our commercial real estate mortgage-related holdings.